ovn-org/ovn-kubernetes/README.md

 ## Manual installation and Vagrant

 For Windows, (and to understand what daemonsets run internally), please read [MANUAL.md].
-For more advanced use cases too (like SSL and HA of databases), please read [MANUAL.md].
+For more advanced use cases too (like SSL, HA of databases, and various gateway modes supported), please read [MANUAL.md].

 [INSTALL.rst]: http://docs.openvswitch.org/en/latest/intro/install
 [INSTALL.UBUNTU.md]: docs/INSTALL.UBUNTU.md